 - 1. Campus Opening Time: The GHLS campus opens for student at 7:15 AM.
 No students are allowed on campus prior to 7:15 AM. - a.
-Students will go directly to their classroom upon arrival unless he or she is going to eat breakfast, then the student will go directly to the Multipurpose Room.
+Lower school students will go directly to their classroom upon arrival unless he or she is going to eat breakfast, then the student will go directly to the Multipurpose Room.
+Upper school students will go directly to a designated area upon arrival unless he or she is going to eat breakfast, then the student will go directly to the Multipurpose Room. - a.
+To facilitate the drop-off process, please follow the wave schedule.